-HNF 840 Human Nutrition and Chronic Diseases 3 HNF 891 Topics in Human Nutrition 3 3.
-One of the following courses (1 or 3 credits): HNF 824 Nutrition Policies and Programs 1 Alternative public health or community nutrition course approved by guidance committee 3 4.
+HNF HNF Research Methods in Human Nutrition 2.
+One of the fol lowing courses (3 credits): HNF 840 Human Nutrition and Chronic Diseases HNF 891 Topics in Human Nutrition 3.
+One of the fol lowing courses (1 or 3 credits): Alterna ative pu Nutrition Policies and Programs blic health or community nutrition course approved by mittee 4.
 A 3-credit graduate-level statistics course chosen in consultation with advisor and guidance committee.
+5. nentored teaching experience through one the following

+HNF

+894

+Human Nutrition Practicum

+1

+ISE

+870

+Teaching College Science

+2

-5. Complete a mentored teaching experience through one the following courses (1 or 2 credits): HNF 894 Human Nutrition Practicum ISE 870 Teaching College Science 6.
-Complete additional course work approved selected in consultation with the student's guidance committee based on the student's prior aca- demic background in relation to the selected area of study and research.
+6. Complete additional course work approved selected in consultation with the student's guidance committee based on the student's prior academic background in relation to the selected area of study and research demic background in relation to the selected area of study and research.7.
 Complete 24 credits of course work in HNF 999 Doctoral Dissertation Research.

 Successfully complete a proposal defense and defend the oral and written dissertation.

-HUMAN NUTRITION-ENVIRONMENTAL
+HUMAN NUTRITION-ENVIRONMENTAL TOXICOLOGY

-TOXICOLOGY